YashMakan/fastmcp/README.md

 /// The doc comment is automatically used as the tool's description.
 @Tool()
 String greet({
-    /// This description will auto assigned to the parameter required String name
+  /// This description will auto assigned to the parameter required String name,
 }) {
   return 'Hello, $name!';
 }